 Geospatial Information Science Day

-Geospatial technologies (remote sensing, global positioning systems, geographic information systems) have been evolving rapidly over the past few decades and play an increasing role in our society and daily life; some good examples are Google Earth, Google Maps, and Apple Maps.
-The objective of the annual GIS Day Expo at the University of Oklahoma (OU) is to celebrate and showcase a broad spectrum of research, education, and outreach activities related to geospatial science, technology and applications.
-The effort will help attract and retain both undergraduate and graduate students in science, technology, engineering and mathematics, and prepare them for future employment in the geospatial sector.
+Geospatial technologies (remote sensing, global positioning systems, geographic information systems) have been evolving rapidly over the past few decades and play an increasing role in our society and daily life.
+The annual GIS Day Expo at the University of Oklahoma (OU) celebrates and showcases a broad spectrum of research, education, and outreach activities related to geospatial science, technology and applications to attract and retain both undergraduate and graduate students in science, technology, engineering and mathematics, and prepare them for future employment in the geospatial sector.